phoban01/cue-flux-controller/README.md

 - [x] Specify the CUE working directory and module root
 - [x] Specify the CUE expression(s) from which the instance will build
 - [x] Set CUE tags and tag variables for the instance
+- [x] Specify module root, package and directory variables for CUE instance
 - [x] Apply manifests from a CUE instance
 - [x] Impersonation via ServiceAccount
 - [x] Remote cluster access via kubeconfig
 - [x] Prune Kubernetes resources removed from the CUE source
+- [x] Support for non-CUE files
-- [ ] Policy-mode (use CUE only for schema validation, with configurable failure modes)
+- [x] Policy-mode (use CUE only for schema validation, with configurable failure modes)
-- [ ] Validation failure notifications
+- [x] Validation failure notifications (via notification controller)
-- [ ] Support for non-CUE files
 - [ ] Health checks for deployed workloads
 - [ ] Dependency ordering using `dependsOn`
 - [ ] Support for decrypting secrets with Mozilla SOPS